hummingbot/hbui/README.md

 The original design of this design system lives in a [Figma document](https://www.figma.com/file/hf03Mn2cecwA1ioUxlHg9P/Hummingbot-Design-System-1.3).
 This package contains a custom script that extracts the design tokens from the Figma document (colors, fonts, spacings, breakpoints, shadows) and saves them in a `./hbui/tokens.js` file, which is then used to create a custom [TailwindCSS](https://tailwindcss.com/) configuration.
 This project also uses [twin.macro](https://github.com/ben-rogerson/twin.macro) to make use of TailwindCSS in a React-friendly manner.
 Finally, this project exports an [NPM module](https://www.npmjs.com/package/@hummingbot/hbui) that is in turn consumed by other projects.

-### Use or try out out the HBUI Hummingbot design system
+### Use or try out the HBUI Hummingbot design system

 To use the HBUI design system, all you need is the [HBUI NPM module](https://www.npmjs.com/package/@hummingbot/hbui).
 But we recommend you start from one of the HBUI boilerplate projects (below) where everything is already set up for you.
-We have two types of boilerplate projects available:
+We have four types of boilerplate projects available:

 [Next.js](https://github.com/CoinAlpha/hbui-boilerplate-nextjs)